mike-s123/MStar-WLAN/README.md

 The web interface has some minimal security.
 Any page which allows configuration changes is protected with username "admin", password "setup".
 To do an Over-The-Air firmware update, the username is "admin", password "update".

 Connecting to http://192.168.4.1/ will display the main status page.
 Other pages are shown along the top.
 "Utility/Wireless settings" will allow you to connect to a wireless network, from which the MStar-WLAN will get an address via DHCP (check your server to see what address it received).
 You can then connect to the internal web server at that address.
+The firmware also informs the DCHP server with a (mostly) unique hostname of the form "MStar-WLAN-xxxxxx", where the xs are the last 3 octets of the MAC address in hex.

+OTA updates are done from the Utility tab, "Update WLAN module firmware" link.
+With newer ESP8266 Arduino platforms, OTA updates of the flash (/data) image are also possible.
+For firmware, the image is named "MStar-WLAN.ino.d1_mini.bin".
+For a SPIFFS image, it's "MStar-WLAN.spiffs.bin".
+Support for LittleFS is a work-in-progress.

 ![image of status page](https://raw.githubusercontent.com/mike-s123/MStar-WLAN/master/pics/status.png)